 According to Dr. Sadiq, “Repair and regeneration is possible.
 We have a patient who no longer needs her cane, one who has transitioned from a motorized scooter to taking steps with a walker and another who has discontinued their bladder medication as those symptoms have dramatically improved.
 This is the first treatment that improves established disability in patients with progressive MS and shows us there is hope that a future treatment is possible.”

-Enjoy learning more about the utilization of stem cells for multiple sclerosis (MS) from Dr. Saud Sadiq.
+Enjoy learning more about the utilization of stem cell treatment for multiple sclerosis (MS) from Dr. Saud Sadiq.

-Interview with Dr. Sadiq, Chief Research Scientist at Tisch MS Research Center of NY
+Interview with Dr. Sadiq of the Tisch MS Research Center of NY

-Dr. Saud Sadiq: I’m a medical doctor and I have done internal medicine and neurology.
-I did a research fellowship in immunology of the nervous system, which led me to focus on multiple sclerosis, which is a disease of the nervous system caused by abnormal immunological responses.
+Dr. Saud Sadiq: I’m a medical doctor, and I have done internal medicine and neurology.
+I did a research fellowship in the immunology of the nervous system, which led me to focus on multiple sclerosis, which is a disease of the nervous system caused by abnormal immunological responses.

 Dr. Saud Sadiq: Our main aim is to find the cause of MS, so we can find a cure.